-No player may leave the playing area in order to smoke.
+No player may leave the players' area in order to smoke.

-Any player smoking during or after the round in the playing area or toilets will cause his team to be fined 1 VP, plus a fine of Euro 60.
-Repeated violation of this regulation may, and constant violation will, result in the player being prohibited from playing.
+Any player smoking during or after the round in the playing area or toilets will result in his team being fined 1 VP, plus a fine of Euro 60.
+Repeated violation of this regulation may, and constant violation of this regulation will, result in the player being prohibited from playing.
 Failure to pay the fine will result in the player being prohibited from playing.